 We are looking for talented and highly experienced people who are passionate about a person centred approach to supporting people to make meaningful and lasting improvements to their health and wellbeing.

 You will be experienced in working with adults with a wide range of additional support needs, with exceptional communication skills and be able to effectively manage your own case load.
+Although this is not a mental health specific service, you will understand the varying needs of people with mental health problems and be experienced in providing support that empowers people to progress in their recovery journey, at times of poor mental health, at times of crisis and distress.
 You’ll also need to be flexible in responding to the demands of the service and ensure at all times that your practice and work is of the highest quality.

-For more information about these vacancies, please contact us at email@example.com.
+For more information about this vacancy, please contact us at firstname.lastname@example.org.

 Applications are welcome from people who have experienced mental health difficulties.
 A PVG check is required for this post, along with a Right to Work in the UK check.
+Successful candidates may be required to undertake additional vetting by Police Scotland prior to deployment at custody suite settings.
 Candidates will also be required to provide proof of qualifications declared on the application form.
 We are happy to talk about flexible working for this post.

 Application forms, job descriptions and guidelines are available to download from our website samh.org.uk.
 Please note that your application should be completed electronically and emailed back to email@example.com, no other form of application will be accepted.